 The Eagle Bluff Light Station Museum was a major project of the society.
 Restoration and furnishing the lighthouse began in 1960 and took four years.
 Since that time, the society has maintained and offered tours through the lighthouse and living quarters during the summer and fall months.

 In 1993, the Door County Historical Society leased a corner of the Crossroads at Big Creek to create The Heritage Village at Big Creek and moved the first building, a Fish House, to the site.
 Since then, work has progressed.
-Now six buildings are completed and the seventh is being restored.
+Now we have eight Heritage Village buildings that have been restored.

 In a visioning retreat in 2009, the Board of Directors of the Door County Historical Society revised their mission statement to: The Door County Historical Society strives to collect, maintain, and share the history and heritage of Door County through preservation, education and programming.
 Though it was not stated in these words, this has been the society’s mission from the beginning.